-1. Flash Detection: GOES-17 GLM flash detection efficiency (FDE) over the field-of-view and over a 24 hour period averaged 71% at the West park position (137.2 W longitude), and depends on the ground-network reference data employed; i.e., comparisons with just GLD360 ground reference showed an average FDE of 88%.
-Adjustments of the Ground Segment RTEP settings on 3 Dec 2018 (Algorithm Discrepancy Report, ADR 855) have led to these improved FDE values.
-Insufficient lightning sample size was available (i.e. due to Northern Hemisphere Winter analysis period) to evaluate extent of potential FDE depletion in the NW CONUS region.
-In addition, there is evidence that the FDE is substantially smaller in anomalous (i.e.

-inverted polarity) storms, and in severe (e.g., hail-producing) storms, or storms with deep liquid water path.
+1. Flash Detection: GOES-18 GLM flash detection efficiency (FDE) over the field-of-view and over a many day analysis period averaged 74% at the West park position (137.0 W longitude).
+As with GLM-16/17, FDE is substantially smaller in anomalous (i.e. inverted polarity) storms, and in severe (e.g., hail-producing) storms, or storms with deep liquid water path.
 In general, because the FDE associated with reference data is itself variable and typically below 100%, it is not always possible to exactly/unambiguously determine the GLM FDE in all cases.